davidortinau/SmartHotel360-Mobile/Documents/UpgradeDiary/UpgradingSmartHotel360.md

 5. Run .NET Upgrade Assistant (keeps multiple projects)
 6. Perform manual upgrade steps
 7. Make a new plan

+It's generally pointless to evaluate and assess everything in advance, especially on larger projects.
+I advise doing little more prep work than this, and being okay with revising your plan as you discover new information.

+> **David's Confession:** I've skipped something that some developers, or at least their stakeholders, also assess during this phase which is: "Is .NET MAUI *production ready*?"
+What it takes to bring a quality app successfully to production differs for each app and owner.
+I have talked to some companies who are very comfortable with the current state of .NET MAUI, happy to see improvements release over release, and very tolerant of owning solutions (i.e. implementing workarounds) as the product matures.
+I've also talked to others who treat any product defect as a blocker to shipping their application.
+What I will confidently say is that the product is improving release over release, and you will need to answer this question for yourself.
+I do caution against drawing your conclusions exclusively from reddit threads and social media posts.

 ### NuGet Compatibility